biswaone/biswaone/README.md

 - 👋 Hi, I’m @biswaone
-- 👀 I’m interested in python,golang and in general about computers
+- 👀 I’m interested about everything computers can do
-- 🌱 Tinkering with racket and golang
+- 🌱 Tinkering with lisp, functional programming and go
-- 📫 How to reach me: biswaprakash444@gmail.com
+- 📫 How to reach me: biswaprakash444@gmail.com, @biswaprakash14 on twitter

 <!---
 biswaone/biswaone is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.